 Seaham Swamp walk is a great option for walking with kids.
 This short walk near Newcastle and Raymond Terrace is also a must for birdwatching.

-- Seaham Swamp Nature Reserve
+- Seaham Swamp Nature Reserve in North Coast

 - 0.6km return

 - Opening times

 Seaham Swamp walk is always open but may have to close at times due to poor weather or fire danger